interuss/dss/README.md

-# TCL4 USS to USS Communication and Synchronization Wrapper
+# USS to USS Communication and Synchronization Wrapper

-This repository contains a simple, open, and API used for separate UAS Service Suppliers (USS) to communicate during TCL4 UAS operations.
+This repository contains a simple and open API used for separate UAS Service Suppliers (USS) to communicate during UAS operations, known as the InterUSS Platform™.
 This flexible and distributed system is used to connect multiple USSs operating in the same general area to share safety information while protecting operator and consumer privacy.
 The system is focused on facilitating communication amongst actively operating USSs with no details about UAS operations stored or processed on the InterUSS Platform.

-## NOTE: This is a NASA UTM Project branch specifically for TCL4
-**In the future, features in this branch could be pulled back into the InterUSS Platform.**

-### Main Differences from the master branch of the InterUSS Platform:

-*   This is not the trademarked and baselined version of the InterUSS Platform.
-It should be used for NASA TCL4 activities only.
-*   GridCellMetaData endpoint is called GridCellOperator.
-*   PUT GridCellOperator now uses a json body of the entire request, rather than form fields
-*   New and different data elements within a Grid Cell Operator:
-    * Removed scope, operation_endpoint, operation_format
-    * Added uss_baseurl (the location for the required TCL4 USS endpoints),
-    * Added announcement_level (an already operating USS can request for other USSs to contact them when they update this cell),
-    * Added an array of operations (a list of operations including the gufi, start and end times, and the operation signature)
-*   Added a new endpoint (GridCellOperation) for adding/updating/removing a single operation
-    * USSs must PUT a GridCellOperator at least once, and then can use GridCellOperation for single updates.
-Useful for cells with lots of flights.
-    * USSs can also choose to use GridCellOperator and update the entire list of operations every time.

 ### Main Features